aurelia-toolbelt/aurelia-toolbelt/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/01bgrcnljgephg80?svg=true)](https://ci.appveyor.com/project/shahabganji/aurelia-toolbelt)
 [![npm version](https://badge.fury.io/js/aurelia-toolbelt.svg)](https://badge.fury.io/js/aurelia-toolbelt)

-* It is worthy to note that this plugin is written with the skeleton provided [here](https://github.com/vegarringdal/skeleton-plugin-typescript), which is highly recommended, thanks to [Vegar Ringdal](https://github.com/vegarringdal).
+* It is worthy to note that this plugin is written with the skeleton provided by [Vegar Ringdal](https://github.com/vegarringdal).
+Many thanks to him :smile:

 ### How to use the plugin